Lean & Quick Wins

 Here is how we can get started on continuous improvement.

-Develop the quick win first by applying simple tools such as housekeeping, visual management and routine tasks.
+Develop the quick win first by applying simple tools such as housekeeping, visual management, routine tasks or 5S.
 These wins help to unlock the bigger picture.
 If people aren’t interested in seeing a big picture view, it is best not to start explaining it and focus on what can be done.
 Often the big picture is too far away for people to relate to in the beginning stages.

 Jargon words themselves can create confusion and setup certain outcomes that can be negative.
 Spend time using your language to describe the events in familiar words and phrases that exist on site.
 Removing this barrier at the beginning will improve the coming in this situation.